TSA not enforcing travel mask mandate after judge strikes it down - NewsBreak

 “Therefore, TSA will not enforce its Security Directives and Emergency Amendment requiring mask use on public transportation and transportation hubs at this time,” the official said.

 The Biden administration is still encouraging travelers to wear masks on public transit in order to protect against COVID-19 in the wake of Monday’s ruling.
-But those who do not wear face coverings on planes and other modes of public transportation will not face consequences.White House urges travelers to keep wearing masks after ‘disappointing’ ruling
+But those who do not wear face coverings on planes and other modes of public transportation will not face consequences.CDC extends travel mask requirement to May 3 as COVID rises

 White House press secretary Jen Psaki told reporters earlier Monday that the ruling was “disappointing” and that the administration was reviewing the decision.